 Description: External service interaction (DNS)

-External service interaction arises when it is possible to induce an application to interact with an arbitrary external service, such as a web or mail server.
-The ability to trigger arbitrary external service interactions does not constitute a vulnerability in its own right, and in some cases might even be the intended behavior of the application.
-However, in many cases, it can indicate a vulnerability with serious consequences.
+The ability to induce an application to interact with an arbitrary external service, such as a web or mail server, does not constitute a vulnerability in its own right.
+This might even be the intended behavior of the application.
+However, in some cases, it can indicate a vulnerability with serious consequences.

 Remediation: External service interaction (DNS)

 You should review the purpose and intended use of the relevant application functionality, and determine whether the ability to trigger arbitrary external service interactions is intended behavior.
 If so, you should be aware of the types of attacks that can be performed via this behavior and take appropriate measures.
 These measures might include blocking network access from the application server to other internal systems, and hardening the application server itself to remove any services available on the local loopback adapter.

 If the ability to trigger arbitrary external service interactions is not intended behavior, then you should implement a whitelist of permitted services and hosts, and block any interactions that do not appear on this whitelist.

 Out-of-Band Application Security Testing (OAST) is highly effective at uncovering high-risk features, to the point where finding the root cause of an interaction can be quite challenging.
 To find the source of an external service interaction, try to identify whether it is triggered by specific application functionality, or occurs indiscriminately on all requests.
 If it occurs on all endpoints, a front-end CDN or application firewall may be responsible, or a back-end analytics system parsing server logs.
 In some cases, interactions may originate from third-party systems; for example, a HTTP request may trigger a poisoned email which passes through a link-scanner on its way to the recipient.

 - CWE-918: Server-Side Request Forgery (SSRF)